 Based on the requirement gathered, one need to create and design a document.
 Later one can define hardware and software requirements.

 Now, based on system design, create robust code for documents as per the design and later integrate them.

 - System Testing

-By using the integrated components, the phase performs to ensure that the system is working as per requirements.
+Using the integrated components, the phase performs to ensure that the system works as per requirements.
 Now track and report the testing progress.

 - System Deployment

-If a system is stable with zero bugs, then make sure the test criteria are met, and it ensures environment setup.
+If a system is stable with zero bugs, ensure the test criteria are met, and ensure the environment setup.

 - System Maintenance

-Make sure that your application is working as per your requirements and within a suitable environment.
-If in case, there’s some defect then fix and deploy in the environment.
+Ensure your application works as per your requirements and within a suitable environment.
+If in case, there’s some defect then fix and deploy it in the environment.